-2010 Ford C-MAX news, pictures, and information | ||
+2010 Ford C-MAX

 FRANKFURT DEBUT FOR ALL-NEW FORD C-MAX: STYLISH AND VERSATILE

-Ford of Europe has released the first official images of the all-new Ford C-MAX, which will make its global debut at the 2009 Frankfurt Motor Show.
-The show opens to the public between September 17 and 27, 2009.The new Ford C-MAX takes its design cues from the stunning iosis MAX concept car unveiled at this year's Geneva Motor Show, and brings new levels of style and desirability to the compact multi-activity vehicle (MAV) market.
+The new Ford C-MAX takes its design cues from the stunning iosis MAX concept car unveiled at this year's Geneva Motor Show, and brings new levels of style and desirability to the compact multi-activity vehicle (MAV) market.

 Departing from usual MAV thinking by using Ford's 'kinetic design' styling language to adopt a more dynamic passenger-car look, the new model features a coupé-like, sweeping roofline while still retaining the established Ford C-MAX hallmarks of comfort, space, and practicality.

-The new Ford C-MAX will introduce a host of new technologies to the Ford range, including an all-new 1.6-litre Ford EcoBoost direct injection petrol engine and other advanced features to enhance convenience and safety such as semi-automatic parallel parking and a blind-spot detection system.The Ford C-MAX will be launched in the second half of 2010 and is the first in a new generation of global vehicles developed from Ford's new C-§egmènt platform, scheduled for introduction over the next several years.
+The Ford C-MAX will be launched in the second half of 2010 and is the first in a new generation of global vehicles developed from Ford's new C-segment platform, scheduled for introduction over the next several years.
 The global range will also include the all-new Ford Focus coming in late 2010.

 Source - Ford

 An all-new, two-model Ford C-MAX range makes its global debut at the 2009 Frankfurt Motor Show.
-The exciting new Ford C-MAX family brings new levels of style and desirability to the compact multi-activity vehicle (MAV) market, wîth a bold and dynamic new look which extends Ford's acclaimed 'kinetic design' language.For the first time, Ford's MAV customers will have the choice of a 5-seat Ford C-MAX or the new 7-seat Ford Grand C-MAX, which features twin sliding doors and innovative seat design to provide outstanding space and flexibility.
+The exciting new Ford C-MAX family brings new levels of style and desirability to the compact multi-activity vehicle (MAV) market, with a bold and dynamic new look which extends Ford's acclaimed 'kinetic design' language.

 The all-new Ford C-MAX range introduces a number of advanced new technologies to the compact MAV class focused on enhanced comfort, safety and sustainability, including the availability of new and powerful yet highly fuel-efficient low-CO2 Ford EcoBoost petrol engines.

-The new Ford C-MAX models are also the first products to be launched from Ford's new, global C-§egmènt vehicle platform, and are previewed at Frankfurt in pre-production form prior to their European sales launch in late 2010.
+The new Ford C-MAX models are also the first products to be launched from Ford's new, global C-segment vehicle platform, and are previewed at Frankfurt in pre-production form prior to their European sales launch in late 2010.

 Additionally, Ford is confirming that the Ford Grand C-MAX model will also be introduced in North America in late 2011, joining the new Ford Fiesta, the Transit Connect commercial van and the next-generation Ford Focus as one of six European-designed models promised by the company under its 'One Ford' strategy.

-'Following the tremendous popularity of the Ford S-MAX and Galaxy duo, we plan to extend that opportunity to compact MAV customers wîth our new expanded C-MAX line-up,' said John Fleming, Chairman & CEO, Ford of Europe.
-'The spacious seven-seat Ford Grand C-MAX is a brand new entry for us, and combined wîth the sporty, five-seat model allows us to deliver a class-leading choice of two dynamic and highly-capable family vehicles.
+'Following the tremendous popularity of the Ford S-MAX and Galaxy duo, we plan to extend that opportunity to compact MAV customers with our new expanded C-MAX line-up,' said John Fleming, Chairman & CEO, Ford of Europe.
+'The spacious seven-seat Ford Grand C-MAX is a brand new entry for us, and combined with the sporty, five-seat model allows us to deliver a class-leading choice of two dynamic and highly-capable family vehicles.

-'The significance of the new Ford C-MAX models cannot be overstated as they signal the impending arrival of up to two million vehicles a year in a variety of bodystyles, all based on our new global C-§egmènt platform,' Fleming added.
+'The significance of the new Ford C-MAX models cannot be overstated as they signal the impending arrival of up to two million vehicles a year in a variety of bodystyles, all based on our new global C-segment platform,' Fleming added.

-Expressive, Dynamic Design
+Expressive, Dynamic Design 2010 Ford C-MAX

-The new Ford C-MAX range demonstrates that compact MAVs can be stylish and desirable while still delivering outstanding space and functionality.'Like the 2009 Ford iosis MAX concept car, the two Ford C-MAX models bring more emotive, dynamic design to the MAV §egmènt,' explains Martin Smith, Ford of Europe's Executive Design Director.
+'Like the 2009 Ford iosis MAX concept car, the two Ford C-MAX models bring more emotive, dynamic design to the MAV segment,' explains Martin Smith, Ford of Europe's Executive Design Director.
 'We believe we have created two distinctive vehicles which customers will choose for the way they look and drive, and not just because they are practical and versatile.'

 Bold exterior and interior designs have been created using the latest evolution of Ford's 'kinetic design' form language, building on the themes established in recent product introductions like the hugely successful Fiesta, Kuga and Mondeo ranges.